Skip to content

 Grade: B-plus

-This nursing home also was awarded a favorable short-term care grade.
-In fact, we awarded it an above average score of B+ in this category.
-In computing our short-term care scores, we scrutinize the facility's levels of skilled nursing services, which includes registered nurses, physical therapists speech therapists and other highly skilled individuals.
-This grade is considered to be a solid assessment of the nursing home's rehabilitation.
-Unfortunately, we weren't able to find information about this nursing home's registered nurse or physical therapy staffing.
-The final statistic we looked at in this area is the number of patients who were able to leave the facility and return to the community.
-We found that 0 percent of this nursing home's residents returned home.
+This nursing home also received an impressive short-term care grade.
+Indeed, we awarded it an above average score of B+ in this category.
+Short-term care grades are based on a facility's quantity of skilled nursing services.
+This includes a vast range of nursing services, ranging from registered nurses to physical and occupational therapists, in addition to other types of therapy.
+We were not able to locate information about this nursing home's registered nurse or physical therapy staffing.
+The final statistic we considered in this area is the number of residents who eventually returned home from the facility.
+We found that 0 percent of this nursing home's residents returned home as opposed to remaining at the facility on a permanent basis.

 Nurse Quality